-If you think there isn’t any code involved with no-code platforms, think again.
-The beauty of such tools is that all the code needed to run your apps and packages is created behind the scenes.
+If you think there isn’t any code involved with platforms, think again.
+The beauty of such no-code tools is that all the code needed to run your apps and packages is created behind the scenes.

 As the designer, you’ll work within a graphic interface using drag-and-drop systems to organise the pages that define your workflows.
 Rule-driven automations and features apply the changes and data recalls you require, selected and adapted from vast libraries of features and templates, all designed to make creating an app easy for anyone.

 - High productivity – Build and bring new systems and MVPs quicker to launch.

 - Reduced project costs – No need for costly developers.